The Garden Grazer

 * Percent Daily Values are based on a 2000 calorie diet.

-If you are enjoying this cheesy vegan Broccoli Quinoa Casserole, also check out:
+If you're enjoying this cheesy vegan Broccoli Quinoa Casserole recipe, also check out:

 • Broccoli Cashew Stir Fry